 Structural leg length discrepancy refers to an actual difference in the length of the bones of the femur, or tibia and fibula (thighbone or shinbones).
 This is typically not correctable or reducible through manipulation, adjustments, or bracing.

-This condition is most complex when there is a combination of structural and functional leg length discrepancy, therefore it is crucial that the podiatrist determines the type through a thorough assessment.
+This condition is most complex when there is a combination of structural and functional leg length discrepancy.
+Therefore it is crucial that your podiatrist determines the type through a thorough assessment.

 Causes of leg length discrepancy include:

 Most mild cases of leg length discrepancy are asymptomatic as the body is able to compensate for the difference, which are signs that are typically noticeable.